thenexthub/Codira/docs/DriverParseableOutput.md

 always positive numbers, in keeping with POSIX semantics and the unsigned Process ID type on Windows.

-In more recent versions of this format, the Swift driver combines multiple jobs together into batches, running each batch in a single subprocess.
+In more recent versions of this format, the Codira driver combines multiple jobs together into batches, running each batch in a single subprocess.
 In this mode, the driver writes messages describing each job as before, but assigns to each a so-called "quasi-PID" for the "pid" field, which does not correspond to an